The Laindon School (formerly Laindon High Road County

 A pupil House Championship was held each year which from at least 1934 - and possibly from the time the school turned senior, used the names and associated colours Hillsmen (yellow), Plainsmen (blue),

 Shoresmen (green) and Townsmen (red).
-This would later change to include some of the following: Fry (Elizabeth Fry), Elgar (Edward William Elgar), Slessor (Mary Slessor), Austen (Jane Austen) and Curie (Marie Curie).
+This would later change sometime after July 1968 to include the following:

+Fry (Elizabeth Fry), Elgar (Edward William Elgar), Slessor (Mary Slessor), Penn (William Penn), Austen (Jane Austen) and Curie (Marie Curie).